 For a 55″ should be 61″ to the center of the screen.

 For a 65″ should be 77″ from the floor to center.

 Well here’s the deal.
 Mount the TV whatever works for you.
-Of course if it’s a room that you mostly stand, you’ll want to mount it higher.
+Of course, if it’s a room that you mostly stand-in, you’ll want to mount it higher.
 If it’s in an area that someone could walk into it I would mount it higher.
 It’s your house, it’s your TV.
 Have fun watching your TV.